 3. Fatigue: A person who is dependent on opioids will feel tired and possibly depressed when they do not have opioids in their system.

-4. Nausea/vomiting: If a person is nauseated or vomiting when they are not taking opioids then they have a dependence to the drug.
+4. Nausea/vomiting: If a person is nauseated or vomiting when they are not taking opioids, then they have a dependence on the drug.

-5. Muscle aches: If a person’s body is sore all over when they are not high on opioids, then they may be developing a dependency to the drug.
+5. Muscle aches: If a person’s body is sore all over when they are not high on opioids, then they may be developing a dependency on the drug.

 the Take-Away